 Please note that every patient"s recovery timeline may vary, depending on their individual health condition and response to the surgery.

-Prof. Mert Yilmaz specializes in pediatric cardiac surgery with over _doctor_6906_years_ of experience, including pioneering minimal invasive techniques for children.
+Prof. Mert Yilmaz specializes in pediatric cardiac surgery with over 36 years of experience of experience, including pioneering minimal invasive techniques for children.

-Prof. Riza Turkoz specializes in pediatric aortic valve replacement with over _doctor_9567_years_ of cardiovascular experience.
+Prof. Riza Turkoz specializes in pediatric aortic valve replacement with over 39 years of experience of cardiovascular experience.

 Dr. Erdogan trained at Mayo Clinic's Echocardiography Lab – one of the world's top cardiac centers.
 He brings this expertise to pediatric aortic valve replacements at Medical Park Antalya.